 Compare the best range of Campervan Rentals Christchurch has to offer ensuring you save more dollars in your pocket.
-We have Campervans For Hire with a huge list of suppliers including Britz, Maui Motorhomes to name but a few.
+We also have campervans for hire in New Zealand from many different locations and a huge list of suppliers which include Britz, Maui Motorhomes and Apollo to name but a few.

 The beautiful city of Christchurch is the largest city in New Zealand's South Island.
 In Maori the name for Christchurch is Otautahi, which means the place of Tautahi.
 The population of the city is estimated at around 341,500 people, and takes up almost 608 square kilometres of land.

 The city is located almost one third of the way down the South Island's eastern coast, and situated just north of the Banks Peninsula.
 It was the Canterbury Association that actually chose the name of Christchurch for the city in 1848.
 However, it was not until 1856 that it was officially recognised by Royal Charter, that it officially became Christchurch.
 Nevertheless, the city is the old established city in all of the country.

 The Avon River flows through the centre of the city.
 The name Avon was actually requested by two local pioneers the Deans brother, who wanted to commemorate the Scottish Avon which was located nearby their grandfather's farm in Scotland.

 Yet for whatever reason, Mother Nature certainly has dealt a cruel hand to the beautiful city.
 In September, 2010 the city was hit by a 7.1 earthquake, causing widespread damage, but with no fatalities.

 Then just six months later, in the February of 2011, a 6.3 earthquake hit the city, this time claiming the lives of 185 people and causing almost 30 billion dollar's worth of damage.